Bun/hatchcert/README.md

     # Specify the root directory for the HTTP challenge solver
     webroot /run/acme

+    # Optionally specify which chain you prefer
+    #preferred-chain ISRG Root X1

     # Specify domains to issue certificates for
     domain example.com